carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 keypoints:
 - "An HPC system is a set of networked machines."
 - "HPC systems typically provides login nodes and a set of worker nodes."
-- "The resources available on different nodes can be different."
+- "The resources found on independent (worker) nodes can vary in volume and type (amount of RAM, processor architecture, availability of network mounted file systems, etc.)."
 - "Files saved on one node are available on all nodes."
 ---

 ## What is an HPC system?

-The words "cloud", "cluster", and "high-performance computing" get thrown around a lot.
+The words "cloud", "cluster", and "high-performance computing" are used a lot in different contexts and with varying degrees of correctness.
 So what do they mean exactly?
 And more importantly, how do we use them for our work?

 The *cloud* is a generic term commonly used to refer to remote computing resources of any kind -- that is, any computers that you use but are not right in front of you.
-Cloud can refer to webservers, remote storage, API endpoints, as well as more traditional "compute" resources.
+Cloud can refer to machines serving websites, providing shared storage, providing webservices (such as e-mail or social media platforms), as well as more traditional "compute" resources.
 An *HPC system* on the other hand, is a term used to describe a network of computers.
 The computers in a cluster typically share a common purpose, and are used to accomplish tasks that might otherwise be too big for any one computer.

 ## Logging in